The additive Bachelier model with an application to the oil option market in the Covid period

 Model parameters have a clear financial interpretation and -- as already anticipated in the Introduction -- they can be calibrated following a cascade calibration, i.e.\ a calibration procedure that includes the derivatives in several stages according to their liquidity.

 The cascade calibration in option markets is the procedure desired by any market maker when calibrating a model.
 He/she would like to: first, reproduce the most liquid products (discount-rates and forwards/futures), then calibrate the most liquid options (ATM calls/puts) and finally fit the volatility surface for options that are either In-The-Money (ITM) or Out-The-Money (OTM).
-The idea is to get a more precise description of derivative contracts that are very liquid, thus present a narrow bid-ask spread as futures or ATM options, leaving only at a final stage the model calibration of the other options in the volatility surface, where trades are more rare and with larger bid-ask spreads.
+The idea is to get a more precise description of derivative contracts that are very liquid, thus presenting a narrow bid-ask spread as futures or ATM options, leaving only at a final stage the model calibration of the other options in the volatility surface, where trades are rarer and with larger bid-ask spreads.